-According to a previous publication (30), any SPECT/CT-based activity distribution or VOI features a spread of absorbed dose values that can be caused by 4 factors: the first is real activity heterogeneities, the second is energy deposition from particles emitted outside the organ, the third is partial-volume errors caused by the limited spatial resolution of the imaging system (spill-in/ spill-out), and the fourth is noise in the data collection.
-Because the aim of this study was to understand and optimize the effect of partial-volume errors on the dose distribution, the influence of the first, second, and fourth factor had to be minimized.
-The first factor, activity heterogeneity, was precisely defined by filling the 2-compartment phantom with 2 different, HPGe-measured activity concentrations.
-In addition, the second factor can be neglected for 177Lu, with its short electron range (several millimeters), and the fourth factor was kept to a minimum by collecting sufficient counts (2×10^6) in the main energy window).
+According to (30), any SPECT/CT-based activity distribution or volume-of-interest (VOI) features a spread of absorbed dose values that can be caused by:

+- a) Real activity heterogeneities. - b) Energy deposition from particles emitted outside the organ. - c) Partial-volume errors caused by the limited spatial resolution of the imaging system (spill-in / spill-out). - d) Noise in the data collection.

+As the aim of this study was to understand and optimize the effect of partial-volume errors on the dose distribution, the influence of a), b) and d) had to be minimized.
+The activity heterogeneity a) was precisely defined by filling the two-compartment phantom with two different, HPGe-measured activity concentrations.
+In addition, b) can be neglected for Lu-177 with its short electron range (several millimeters) and d) was kept to a minimum by collecting sufficient counts $(210^6$ in the main energy window).
 That way, all other major confounding factors of the absorbed dose spread are minimized in the study setup, and the study is ideally suited for investigating the influence of errors caused by the partial-volume effect.
-Lastly, resolution modeling, which is used in both of the applied reconstructions, can impair image quality in addition to the above reasons.
-For the reconstructions performed in this work, no edge-ringing artifacts were visible.
-Because the dimensions of the investigated object (e.g., the cortex diameter) lie in the range of the spatial resolution, overshoots are a more likely consequence of the applied resolution modeling, which explains the occurrence of high absorbed voxel doses for the unfiltered reconstruction (e.g., after 960 Flash3D updates).
-However, no profound analysis of resolution model-related errors was performed in this study.
+Lastly, resolution modeling, which both applied reconstructions comprise, can impair image quality in addition to the above reasons.
+For the reconstructions performed in this work, no edge ringing artifacts were visible.
+As the dimensions of the investigated object (e.g. the cortex diameter) lie in the range of the spatial resolution, overshoots are a more likely consequence of the applied resolution modeling, which explains the occurrence of high absorbed voxel doses for the unfiltered reconstruction (e.g. after 960 Flash3D updates).
+However, no profound analysis of resolution model related errors was performed in this study.

-Despite the unnaturally abrupt transition between low and high activity concentration in the investigated phantom, an optimized combination of reconstruction parameters (updates and postfiltering) with PETPVC led to considerably improved differential and cumulative DVHs.
-Consequently, the residual degradations observed previously (2) can be even further reduced by introducing a partial-volume correction performed subsequent to a standard manufacturer reconstruction.
+Despite the unnaturally abrupt transition between low and high activity concentration in the investigated phantom, an optimized combination of reconstruction parameters (updates and post-filtering) with PETPVC led to considerably improved differential and cumulative DVHs.
+Consequently, the residual degradations observed in (2) can be even further reduced by introducing a partial-volume correction performed subsequent to a standard manufacturer reconstruction.

-Because the iterative Yang partial-volume correction method convolves the segmented VOIs with the system's point-spread function, one major source of error lies in the resolution: although
+As the iterative Yang partial-volume correction method convolves the segmented VOIs with the system's point spread function, one major source of error lies in the resolution: While

 PETPVC was developed for PET imaging with a nearly isotropic and spatially invariant resolution, SPECT imaging features an anisotropic and spatially variant resolution (22).
-Although resolution recoverywhich is provided by most manufacturerspartly corrects these spatial resolution variations, the resolution remains largely dependent on the distance between the detector and the imaged object, or, in other words, on the position of the object in the SPECT field-of-view.
+Although resolution recovery -which is provided by most manufacturers- partly corrects these spatial resolution variations, the resolution remains to a large extent dependent on the distance between the detector and the imaged object or, in other words, on the position of the object in the SPECT field-of-view.
 To minimize the related error, the same phantom and, therefore, detector auto-contour was applied for both the resolution determination measurement and the kidney measurement.
-Moreover, both the sphere
+Moreover, both the sphere inserts and the kidney were measured in the center of rotation.
+Due to the small kidney dimensions of 4 cm $\times$ 12 cm $\times$ 6 cm and presuming a slow spatial variation of the resolution, the assumption of an isotropic and spatially invariant resolution seems acceptable.
+Nevertheless, a spatially variant partial-volume correction method would be preferable and should be developed and applied in future studies.
+In addition to the spatial variance of the resolution, the determination of the resolution represents a potential source of error, which is discussed in detail in (22,31).